Đuro Pucar

-Đurađ "Đuro" Pucar "Stari" (Ђурађ Ђуро Пуцар Стари, [dʑǔradʑ dʑûro pǔtsar]; 13 December 1899 – 12 April 1979) was a Yugoslav and Bosnian politician.
+Đurađ "Đuro" Pucar "Stari" (Ђурађ Ђуро Пуцар Стари, [dʑǔradʑ dʑûro pǔtsar]; 13 December 1899 – 12 April 1979) was a Yugoslav and Bosnian Serb politician.

 During World War II he was a member of the Yugoslav Partisans and was later decorated with the Order of the People's Hero and twice with the Order of the Hero of Socialist Labour.
-After the war he held the position of the President of the Presidium of the Socialist Republic of Bosnia and Herzegovina from 1946–48 and from 1948–53 he served as the President of the Government of the People's Republic of Bosnia and Herzegovina.
+After the war he held the position of the President of the Presidency of the People's Assembly of the People's Republic of Bosnia and Herzegovina from 1946–48 and from 1948–53 he served as the Prime Minister (later President of the Executive Council) of Bosnia and Herzegovina.

 Biography

 Pucar was born on 13 December 1899 in Kesići (part of Bosansko Grahovo).
 He originated from a poor peasant family.
 After he finished elementary school he learned farriery in Baranja and Pécs in Hungary.
-During that time he connected with other workers and became a member of a worker's movement.
+During that time he connected with other workers and became a member of a workers' movement.

 In 1920, he joined the Young Communist League of Yugoslavia, and in 1922 he became a member of the Communist Party of Yugoslavia.
 He was very active in the unions and for a long time he was the union's official.
 From 1924 to 1929 his activity was based in Subotica Because of the dissemination of leaflets by his "Bečkerečka grupa", he was sentenced to eight years in prison by the Court for Protection of the State.
 Because he continued his party activity with other prisoners he was sentenced to additional two years, spending ten years in prisons of Lepoglava and Sremska Mitrovica.

 After he was released Pucar lived in Sarajevo illegally by order of the Communist Party of Yugoslavia.
 In Sarajevo he worked in the provincial committee of the Communist Party for Bosnia and Herzegovina.
 Soon, he was arrested by the police and returned to his hometown, however Pucar returned to Sarajevo and continue his illegal activity.

 As a delegate of the Communist Party for Bosnia and Herzegovina, Pucar participated in the Fifth National Conference of the Communist Party of Yugoslavia in Zagreb in November 1940.
 At that conference he was elected to be a member of the Central Committee of the Communist Party of Yugoslavia.
 After he returned to Sarajevo he worked on popularization of the Communist Party until the start of the Invasion of Yugoslavia by Nazi Germany in April 1941.

 When World War II in Yugoslavia began, Pucar was one of the main organizers of the Partisans on the territory of Bosnia and Herzegovina.
 When the Central Committee of the Communist Party decided to start a rebellion against the Axis forces on 4 July 1941, Pucar went to Banja Luka.